jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 Here T1 writes a value 200 to A, and T2 writes 300 to A, which is in a direct conflict where both transactions want to write on the same object.

-TLDR: **Dirty write** happens when two transaction are trying to update the same object.
+Definition: **Dirty write** happens when two transaction are trying to update the same object.

 ### Lost update